Mesothelioma Prognosis Overview

 Statistics show that 50% of peritoneal mesothelioma patients who undergo cytoreduction with HIPEC live 5 years or longer with their disease.

-Pericardial mesothelioma has the poorest prognosis of all 3 locations because it affects the heart, which presents extremely high health risks.
-In many cases, doctors cannot operate on pericardial mesothelioma patients because the disease has spread too far or the risk of fatal complications is too high.
+Pericardial mesothelioma has the poorest prognosis of all locations because it affects the heart, which presents extremely high health risks.
+In many cases, doctors cannot perform surgery on these patients, because the disease has spread too far or the risk of fatal complications is too high.

 By the time doctors reach a diagnosis, most patients are too sick to undergo surgery.
-If detected early enough, doctors can perform a pericardectomy—removing the diseased heart lining—combined with chemotherapy to improve prognosis.
+If detected early enough, doctors can perform a pericardectomy — removing the diseased heart lining — and use chemotherapy to improve prognosis.

 For patients who receive a pericardial mesothelioma diagnosis, their average life expectancy is 6 months.